chrischristensen21/SQL-Data-Modeling-and-Data-Analysis/README.md

 ## Overview

 The first part of this project was to take six CSV's containing a company's employee information and use it create an Entity Relationship Diagram (ERD).
-The second part was to then import the CSV's into a SQL database and query the database to analyze and answer some questions about various company and employee information.
+The second part was to then import the CSV's into a SQL database and query the database to analyze and answer various questions regarding company and employee information.

 #### Data Modeling